kazurayam/inspectus4katalon-sample-project/docs/index.md

 This sample project demonstrates how to take screenshot out of web browser, do diffing and reporting.
 But it can be applied to Mobile and API testing as well.

-This sample project works on top of 2 external libraries:
+The "Visual Inspection" project works on top of 2 external libraries:

 -   [com.kazurayam.materialstore](https://github.com/kazurayam/materialstore)

 -   [com.kazurayam.inspectus](https://github.com/kazurayam/inspectus)

-Those libraries are NOT dependent on the type of Application Under Test.
-How the files were created. --- it doesn’t matter, for example
+These libraries are NOT dependent on Katalon Studio API at all.
+These are NOT concerned about the type of Application Under Test.
+These will accept any type of files regardless how they were created, for example

 -   as screenshot of Web browser